ianruh/Explain-CLI/README.md

 - `-clip` : Gets the command from the clipboard.
 - `-url`: Prints the URL of the explainshell.com page as well.
 - `-web`: Opens the explainshell.com page in a browser.
+- `-v`: Include the command in the output.
 - `-inspect`: Launches a python shell for debugging.

 Other Notes: